 The first example is a combination of localization, planning of paths, object manipulation and interaction where the robot is instructed to operate a light switch.
-An operator chooses a light switch and commands the robot via speech commands or an interactive dialog to operate it.
-The application uses various Roblet-servers shown in figure 3.
+An operator chooses one of the light switches in the laboratory of the TAMS Institute and commands the robot via speech orders or an interactive dialog to operate it.